chasewnelson/SNPGenie/README.md

 8. **sliding_window_length<Length>_results.txt**, containing codon-based results over a sliding window, with a default length of 9 codons.

+## <a name="snpgenie-input-within"></a>SNPGenie Within-Group

+**COMING SOON!** The script **snpgenie\_within\_group.pl** will be used to calculate mean dN and dS within a group of sequences in FASTA format.
+Like the between-group script, this will be able to perform analyses on sequence data that outsize what can be handled by MEGA and other software platforms.
+Note that within-group mean dN and dS are equivalent to πN and πS when groups are samples from a single population.

 ## <a name="snpgenie-input-between"></a>SNPGenie Between-Group

 **COMING SOON!** The script **snpgenie\_between\_group.pl** can be used to calculate mean dN and dS between two or more groups of sequences in FASTA format.
 Users who have access to a computer cluster may wish to use this parallelized version of SNPGenie for datasets which exceed the processing and memory capabilities of the MEGA software.
 Just run the script in a directory containing the necessary input files: